Self-Care Expert Brighton

-Last week I attended a One Girl Band expertise session hosted by Lola Hoad on the subject of self care.
-The session was presented by Dionne Elizabeth, self care expert Brighton, from Changing the Menu.
-Dionne creates art, music and wellness projects and promised to talk about how to “find, adapt and implement self care techniques into our daily working lives”.
+Last week I attended a One Girl Band expertise session hosted by Lola Hoad on the subject of self-care.
+The session was presented by Dionne Elizabeth, self-care expert Brighton, from Changing the Menu.
+Dionne creates art, music and wellness projects.
+She promised to talk about how to “find, adapt and implement self care techniques into our daily working lives”.
 The event listing said:

 We will be covering a range of related subjects including mindfulness, meditation, food + nutrition, being + living well, work/life balance, combating busy-ness, energy, creativity, and self care.

-Often when I am working with clients who are under a lot of stress, or struggling with anxiety or depression, their self care routines are the first things to slip.
-This is completely understandable – we all know that feeling of being under pressure, something has to give and we let our own wellbeing be that thing – but it’s actually at times like these that we need to look after ourselves the most, both so that we can cope, but also so that we can effectively be there for others.
+Often when I am working with clients who are under a lot of stress, or struggling with anxiety or depression, their self-care routines are the first things to slip.
+This is completely understandable; we all know that feeling of being under pressure.
+Something has to give and we let our own wellbeing be that thing.
+But it’s actually at times like these that we need to look after ourselves the most.
+This is so that we can cope, but also so that we can effectively be there for others.
 You’ve got to put your own oxygen mask on first.

-I decided to go along, thinking it sounded like an interesting experience and hoping that I might pick up some new ideas both for my clients and for myself, as it is vital that therapists take the very best care of themselves so we can be there in a full and open way for our clients.
+I decided to go along, thinking it sounded like an interesting experience.
+I was hoping that I might pick up some new ideas both for my clients and for myself.
+It is vital that therapists take the very best care of themselves.
+Only then can we be there in a full and open way for our clients.

 I also scribbled down a few little tips over the course of the evening, such as: